KilianKegel/toro-C-Library/README.md

 ## Status
 The "torito C Library" is still in state of EVALUATION

-Field tests are required.
+Field tests are urgently required.

-Feedback is urgently needed.
+Feedback is very WELCOME.

 The functions below are already implemented and carefully tested, every single one of them.